 Resources you can engage with before applying to advising

-What makes it more likely that you'll be a fit for advising?
+What makes you more likely to be a good fit for our career advising?
 We're most helpful for people who:

 - Take an analytical approach to social impact and career choice.

-- Aim to use their career to do the most good, and are serious about promoting welfare over the long term.
+- Aim to use their career to do the most good, and are serious about promoting long-term welfare.

-- Are open to considering the possibility of rapid AI progress in the near future and its consequences.
+- Are open to considering the possibility of rapid AI progress and its consequences in the near future.

 - Hope to work on one of our pressing problems, especially mitigating risks from AI.

-It also helps to think deeply about how you can help solve these problems!
+It also helps to think deeply about how you can contribute to solving these problems!
 To help with that thinking, we strongly recommend engaging with some of the resources below.
-We find that we're much more likely to accept advising applications from, and give helpful advice to, people who do.
+We find that we're much more likely to accept advising applications from people who explore them, and we're more likely to be able to give them helpful advice.

-Below is a private scratchpad for the resources — you can write down what you make of them, and your notes are saved on your device so you can come back to them later.
+Below, you'll find a private scratchpad for taking notes on the resources.
+You can write down what you make of them, and your notes will be saved on your device so you can come back to them later.

 Articles from 80,000 Hours — such as problem profiles, career reviews, or other articles related to AI